jspreddy/HotCatz/README.md

-NON-FUNCTIONAL REQUIREMENTS (max 20 pts)
+NON-FUNCTIONAL REQUIREMENTS (max 12 pts)
 -------

 These are the types of things our devs, your client, will be looking at when judging your app to determine how well you met the functional requirement.
-You will be given up to 5 bonus points for each item that is deemed to have been done well.
+You will be given up to 3 bonus points for each item that is deemed to have been done well.

 1. Markup should be semantic and SEO-friendly.
 CSS should be clean and simple.

 2. Server code should be only what is needed for the app without an unnecessarily complicated architecture design.

 3. Design of the page matches original design as closely as possible.
+This will be mostly tested in Chrome and Safari.
+Should also look good in other browsers including at least being not completely broken in IE8.

 4. Overall, the site is bug free (WARNING: we will try to break it to see how this holds up).